paas-team-324/quota-management/README.md

 ## Development

 Quota Management is developed using Git Feature Branch workflow - each feature should be developed in a separate branch and then integrated into the "main" branch by means of a pull request.
-Each release is a tag and each tag represents a point in time in a "main" branch when enough features and fixes have been accumulated to represent and new version.
-Usually a release is created after some major addition (like project creation in 1.2 and management over multiple clusters in 1.3).
+Each release is a tag and each tag represents a point in time in a "main" branch when enough features and fixes have been accumulated to represent a new version.
+Usually a release is created after some major addition (like project creation in [1.2](https://github.com/paas-team-324/quota-management/releases/tag/1.2) and management over multiple clusters in [1.3](https://github.com/paas-team-324/quota-management/releases/tag/1.3)).
 Tags are formatted using semantic versioning (sort of, only major and minor versions are specified).

 ### Adding a feature / fix